novuhq/novu/docs/docs/community/monorepo-structure.md

 ### @novu/shared

 The shared library contains reusable code and typescript interfaces between client and server packages.
-Code in the shared library should not contain any sensitive content because it can be accessed and downloaded by a web or other clients.
+Code in the shared library should not contain any sensitive content because it can be accessed and downloaded by the web or other clients.

 ### @novu/embed